dfinity/ic-repl/README.md

 }
 ```

-If you are writing your own `.did` file, you can also supply the did file via the `import` command, e.g. `import canister = "rrkah-fqaaa-aaaaa-aaaaq-cai" : "your_own_did_file.did"`
+If you are writing your own `.did` file, you can also supply the did file via the `import` command, e.g. `import canister = "rrkah-fqaaa-aaaaa-aaaaq-cai" as "your_own_did_file.did"`

 ## Issues